aleshaleksey/fansys23/spell-list.md

 **Description**: The target gains lightly concealment, by some intangible, but clearly visible phenomenon.

+**Limitation**: The "Least shroud" cannot be moved from the square it was originally cast.
+If the target leaves the square, the ward remains there.

 **Special**: This effect is a visual illusion, the spell's target does not get concealment from entities that can see through illusions or who have "blind sight", "tremor sense", "heat sense" or "life sense".

 ### Least Ward